 Within China, I find that internet companies are nimble and responsive to changing consumer behavior.
 Take internet giant Tencent as an example.
 At the start of this decade, it took off as a very successful gaming company.
 It quickly identified retail as a rapidly evolving area, so it started an online retail platform.
 Then it recognized that electronic payments would be the next wave of evolution and started a payment platform.
 It is now entering a phase where it is looking at software — particularly industrial software — and management of the cloud.
 The company is constantly moving into the next phase of opportunity.
 In the context of China, it has been a phenomenal growth opportunity.

 Many high-flying technology companies like Netflix and Facebook are in the U.S. But the so-called nuts and bolts of the internet are made in Europe and Asia.
 Taiwan Semiconductor Manufacturing (better known as TSMC) and Samsung make the majority of the world’s semiconductors.
 Dutch company ASML is the world’s largest supplier of lithography systems used to build semiconductors and machines used in the production of integrated circuits.
-Investing in these companies offers exposure to fast-growing areas of technology with a record of paying dividends, which has historically helped lower volatility and provide better downside protection in declining markets.
-TSMC and Samsung both have dividend yields above 3% (as of June 30th).
+Investing in stocks of these companies offers exposure to fast-growing areas of technology with a record of paying dividends, which has historically helped lower volatility and provide better downside protection in declining markets.
+TSMC and Samsung both have a dividend yield above 3% (as of June 30th).

 Health care is another area of continuing interest for us.
 Europe is home to many high-quality pharmaceutical companies that are leading in immunotherapy, an area with applications ranging from treatment of various types of cancer to obesity.
 Roche and Novartis are the largest and most obvious; they offer the potential for capital appreciation with an attractive dividend yield above 3% (as of June 30th).
 But our analysts believe there are many other smaller companies with viable drugs in their pipelines.

 After I have decided that I like the fundamentals of a company, I always go back to basics, which for me is that a stock’s return is capital appreciation plus the dividend.
 The reality today is that dividend yields are higher outside the U.S., and capital appreciation may be higher than it seems on the surface.
-Many companies also have strong cultures of paying dividends — they are very focused on paying the cash flow back to shareholders.
+Many companies also have a strong culture of paying dividends — they are very focused on paying the cash flow back to shareholders.
 When I look at operating profit rather than EPS, the growth rates of many European companies are comparable to those in the U.S.

-In the U.S., there is tremendous focus on buybacks to sustain a steady growth of earnings per share (EPS).
+In the U.S. there is tremendous focus on buybacks to sustain a steady growth of earnings per share (EPS).
 There is less focus on operating profit and organic growth.
 Companies are taking on debt to buy back stock.
-As a result, EPS grows much faster than operating profit.
+As a result, the EPS grows much faster than the operating profit.
 That is not a common tradition outside the U.S. Certain companies do it, but on a far smaller scale and with less frequency.
 And even when they do, they don't often cancel the stock, so it does not translate to EPS growth.

 Companies cannot borrow indefinitely to pay dividends.
 Nor can they take too much of the operating cash flow to pay dividends to shareholders because that usually comes at the cost of the reinvestment cycle.